The Death Penalty: How bad is the European Union?

 4) EU Rejects Hippocratic Oath

-Would the EU ban such drugs for use in euthanasia and abortion, which are both banned by the Hippocratic Code, which the death penalty is not (5)?
+Would the EU ban such drugs for use in euthanasia and abortion, which are both banned by the Hippocratic Code, and the death penalty is not (5)?

 Of course not.